On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Overview

 Our approach stems from reconsidering the fundamental objective of top-$K$ selection: \emph{identifying relative rankings among candidates, rather than computing precise absolute scores}.
-This insight motivates us to examine how candidate scores evolve across transformer layers from a global perspective.
+This insight motivates us to examine how candidate rankings evolve across transformer layers from a global perspective.

-\autoref{fig:meta_analysis_cluster_ee} illustrates this evolution in a typical reranking task.
-We observe that candidates progressively diverge into statistically distinct clusters according to their scores as they pass through layers.
-Crucially, the relative rankings within these clusters stabilize early in intermediate layers, before the final layer computes absolute scores.
-This \textbf{sequence-level sparsity} suggests that candidates whose relative rankings become evident in intermediate layers can be safely pruned without sacrificing precision.
-This is fundamentally different from token-level sparsity that drops individual tokens.
+In~\autoref{fig:meta_analysis_example}, we compute candidate scores at each layer using the model's original classifier and show score evolution across layers.
+We observe that candidate scores progressively diverge into statistically distinct clusters as they pass through layers.
+While the relative rankings of candidates within the same cluster remain in flux (lines of the same color), the relative rankings \emph{between} different clusters stabilize early and converge to the final rankings (lines of different colors).
+This motivates our insight of \textbf{sequence-level sparsity}: relative rankings of candidates progressively stabilize and converge to the final rankings in intermediate layers, and the stabilized candidates can be identified by clustering and safely pruned without sacrificing precision.

-Moreover, unlike autoregressive generation that processes tokens iteratively, rerankers perform a single forward pass with all tokens of a candidate.
-Such prefill-only nature of rerankers creates substantial arithmetic intensity, providing opportunities for aggressive memory optimization.
+We validate the generality of sequence-level sparsity across 18 datasets (detailed in \autoref{sec:experiment-setup}) and all mainstream model architectures (encoder- and decoder-only).
+We quantify ranking convergence using Goodman and Kruskal's $\gamma$~\cite{wiki2022gamma}, computed over candidate pairs by counting those whose relative order is preserved between an intermediate and the final layer (concordant, $N_c$) versus reversed (discordant, $N_d$): $ \gamma = \frac{N_c - N_d}{N_c + N_d}. $ To directly measure the stability of inter-cluster rankings, we further define \emph{cluster $\gamma$}, which restricts the computation to only candidate pairs from different clusters. \autoref{fig:meta_analysis_generality} shows that the standard $\gamma$ consistently rises as layers deepen (lines with circular markers), confirming that relative rankings progressively converge.
+More importantly, the cluster $\gamma$ remains consistently close to 1.0 across all layers (lines with cross markers), strongly validating that stabilized candidates can be identified by clustering and safely pruned without sacrificing precision.

+We attribute the sequence-level sparsity to model's coarse-to-fine understanding~\cite{jawahar2019bert, sajjad2022analyzing}.
+Early layers capture broad semantic and separate candidates with clear relevance differences into distinct clusters; as layers deepen, these coarse clusters progressively split into finer ones to resolve subtle distinctions among highly similar candidates.
+As a result, inter-cluster rankings stabilize early, enabling us to safely prune while preserving precision.